PetarSimonovic/gloworm/README.md

 When prompted, select `Board in FS mode`.

-If the connection is the output pane will stat that it's `Connected to MicroPython`
+If the connection is succesful the output pane will state that it's `Connected to MicroPython`

 ## Coding a Pico